oracle-livelabs/security/data-safe/sqlfw/sqlfw-ocw.md

 ## Introduction

-In this lab, you create and enforce a SQL Firewall policy for the `APP_USER` database user.
+In this lab, you create and enforce a SQL Firewall policy for the `APP_USER` database user. **Oracle SQL Firewall** is a robust security feature built into the Oracle Database 23ai, designed to provide real-time protection against common database attacks by restricting access to only authorized SQL statements or connections.

 You begin by using Data Safe and Database Actions to create a collection of allowed SQL statements for `APP_USER`.
 This collection is referred to as the *allow-list*.
 Next, you test that `APP_USER` cannot run any other statement on the target database.
 Lastly, you add a SQL statement from the violation log to the allow-list.

 Estimated Lab Time: 20 minutes